 Most recently, Cary has teamed up with Arthur Bryant from Bailey Glasser’s Oakland, California office to represent NCAA women athletes to protect the rights conferred on them by Title IX.
 She and Arthur currently represent athletes from college sports teams across the country whose teams have been eliminated in violation of the requirements of the law.
 As a former NCAA Division I soccer player, Cary understands the importance and benefits of the opportunity for women to participate in intercollegiate athletics.

-Cary also won a $10 million arbitration award before a three-member AAA Construction panel in a dispute related to the installation of Google Fiber in the Southeast United States.
+Cary also recently won a $10 million arbitration award before a three-member AAA Construction panel in a dispute related to the installation of Google Fiber in the Southeast United States.
 Cary’s client, a telecommunications utility contractor, won on claims for breach of contract and misrepresentation against BECHTEL Corporation, the general contractor.

 Beginning in 2016, Cary led the litigation team that represented more than 120 plaintiffs who were victims of a residential natural gas explosion in Silver Spring, Maryland.
 Following a years-long NTSB investigation into the cause of the explosion and further litigation against the gas provider and apartment management company, the parties reached a final settlement in 2020.